dzulia-2005/selflink-mobile/README.md

 - `HomeScreen` surfaces mentor, SoulMatch, and payments actions with navigation hooks plus a backend status panel (`StatusPill`).
 - `CommunityScreen` delivers a Jobs-inspired metallic directory with live search, follow toggles, and thoughtful defaults drawn from the new `useUsersDirectory` hook.
 - `PaymentsScreen` now renders live plan/gift catalogs, echoing Apple’s polish (clarity), Torvalds’ pragmatism (structured data), and Musk’s ambition (forward-looking copy).
+- `MessagesScreen` stitches together `useMessages` + metallic message bubbles so users can browse + send chats with the new API.
 - `MentorScreen`, `SoulMatchScreen`, and `PaymentsScreen` provide polished placeholder flows ready for integrating Django endpoints.
 - `ProfileScreen` lets users tweak display name or avatar URL (with inline metallic toasts) and sign out.
 - `AppNavigator` registers the stack screens with metallic theming; add new routes here as features land.